sgzed86/ColorectalCancerOmics/README.md

 5/23/2025 I created a heat map that shows each column as a tumor and each row as a gene expression for normal and READ patients.

 I did some hierarchal clustering on the normal and READ cases.
-And found a very interesting overlap in the 2 clusters.
+And found some overlap in the 2 clusters.

 ### Sample Clustering Results